-Willing to give some taller cruelty-free shoes a try?
-Here, I’ve rounded up 10 of the best vegan high heels to lift your spirits – and your style.
+Ready to strut your stuff?
+Here, I’ve rounded up 10 of the best vegan heels to lift your spirits – and your style.

 10 Of The Best Vegan Heels

 All of Stella’s shoes are vegan, but frankly, some of them are a bit too chunky for my taste.
-So finding these slinky, kitten-heeled mesh pumps really made me want to purr!
+So finding these slinky, kitten-heeled sandals really made me want to purr!

-The style: Mid-heeled, pointy toed pumps that scream ‘designer chic’!
-Price: Around $385
+The style: Mid-heeled, ankle-strapped sandals that scream ‘designer chic’!

 Every shoe made by Nemanti Milano is a work of art, ethically crafted from vegan leather.
 Their newest collection uses Alcantara, a material that produces zero CO2 emissions.
 It’s a faux leather that’s derived from wate grain production and pellemela, a material based on apple cores.

-These vegan heels were apparently inspired by a beautiful woman one of the NAE designers saw at the Musee d’Orsay in Paris, and it’s not surprising: the leg-extending pointed toe and lipstick pink hue of this model screams ‘French girl chic’ to us!
+These vegan heels were apparently inspired by a beautiful woman one of the NAE designers saw at the Musee d’Orsay in Paris.
+It’s not really surprising: the leg-extending pointed toe and lipstick pink hue of this model screams ‘French girl chic’ to us!

 Looking for a vegan heel you can wear anytime, anywhere?
 Look no further!
 Matt & Nat was inspired by the idea of synergy between nature and the materials in nature.
 They started with stylish, practical, vegan bags – and now they also make stylish, practical, vegan shoes, like this sweet Block style below, made from smooth vegan PU.